dirtybits/catalystog/README.md

 ## Catalyst Build on *nix

 Make sure you have current versions of gcc, cmake, make, and boost.
+(Insofar as an Arch Linux install goes)
 ```
 $ git clone https://github/dirtybits/catalyst.git
 $ cd catalyst/